Aitslab/EasyNER/README.md

 Then run the pipeline as you would normally.

+### Downloading a subset
 The PubMed annual baseline files are numbered.
 If you want to download the files in the range 300 to 700 from the annual baseline, simply update the config file as follows ("subset" and "subset_range" sections) :

  ```
  "pubmed_bulk_loader": {